 This page deals with various ways of reducing exam stress.
 Fear of exam grips many students even if they are well prepared.
-Here are some ways to overcome exam anxiety and exam pressure.
+Here are some ways to overcome exam stress and anxiety along with exam pressure.

 Handling exam stress is not only about studies and exam preparation.
 It is also about self belief and taking small steps to overcome problems.